The Power of Positive Framing: Highlighting Gains Over Losses

 By positioning your case advantageously, you can clearly convey your value.
 Just try to keep your positive framing theme simple.
 Throwing too many data points at a client can quickly add confusion to negotiations.

 Of course, data points are still essential.
-When building a value proposition, stick to only your best points.
+But, when building a value proposition, stick to only your best points.

 At the end of the day, when you master positive framing and build an effective value proposition, you can extend the range of reason in a negotiation — helping you maximize outcomes.

-Don’t think the other party already knows the value of your proposition, either.
+Don’t assume the other party already knows the value of your proposition, either.
 The art of positive framing puts you in the driver’s seat, giving you more control over the perception of your offer.
+It’s just one of the concepts you’ll learn when working with the RED BEAR team.

 Positive framing is the combination of several key principles of negotiation.
 It’s the product of effective theming/positioning, information management, and a firm understanding of your full range and strength of power.